 You need to have taken interest in the world around you.

-If you spent the entire summer, goofing around, watching GOT on torrent – then not much hope.
+If you spent the entire summer goofing around, watching GOT, there’s not much hope.

 3) Pedigree that is shown through GMAT, Undergrad institute, and Employer brand.